Mayurji/mayurji.github.io/_machine-learning/keepsake.md

 **Setting Up AWS For Keepsake**

-* I am expecting people to know how to create a AWS account.
-Its as simple as creating Facebook account.
+* I am expecting people to know how to create an AWS account.
+It's as simple as creating a Facebook account.
 * Use the Free tier provided by **AWS**.
-* Create bucket in S3, keep the required options default if you don't know what to give while creating S3 bucket.
+* Create a bucket in S3, keep the required options default if you don't know what to give while creating an S3 bucket.
-* Go to your profile name on the top right corner and go to **My Security Credentials** for access key and secret key, store it in some text file if required.
+* Go to your profile name on the top right corner and go to **My Security Credentials** for the access key and secret key, store it in some text file if required.

 <div>
 <center>